rlabrecque/Steamworks.NET/README.md

 Steamworks.NET
 =======

-_Steamworks.NET_ is a barebones C# Wrapper for Valve's Steamworks API intended for use with Unity.
-This project relys on dynamic libraries created by [CSteamworks](https://github.com/rlabrecque/CSteamworks).
+_Steamworks.NET_ is a C# Wrapper for Valve's Steamworks API, it is intended for use with Unity.
+This project relies on dynamic libraries created by [CSteamworks](https://github.com/rlabrecque/CSteamworks).
 (Prebuilt and included for ease of use)

 _Steamworks.NET_ was designed to be as close as possible to the original C++ API, as such the documentation provided from Valve largely covers usage of _Steamworks.NET_.
 Niceties and C# Idioms can be implemented on top of _Steamworks.NET_ easily.